 PCS has read the eligibility criteria in the Prospectus.
 As they are mandatory, they meet the "predetermined" requirement.
-As they are in the Prospectus they meet the "documented" requirement.
+As they are in the Prospectus and the Mortgage Sale Agreement they meet the "documented" requirement.
 PCS has also concluded that they allow determination in each case and so meet the "clear" requirement.